 - Chill the glasses ahead of time so the shakes stay thicker and colder longer.

 - Want it thicker?
-Use a little less milk.
+Use a little less milk or heavy cream

 For the Milkshake

 For the Garnish

 - 1 cup heavy whipping cream, 236 ml